-A complete revision of the Haploops Liljeborg, 1856 (Ampeliscidae) species is in course with important collections coming from the North Atlantic mainly during the BIOICE and BIOFAR programmes.
+ABSTRACTA complete revision of the Haploops Liljeborg, 1856 (Ampeliscidae) species is in course with important collections coming from the North Atlantic mainly during the BIOICE and BIOFAR programmes.
 Till today, Haploops accounted 23 species; several species remained to describe.
 We propose a review of the available data on this genus including taxonomy, biogeography, ecology and biology and some ways of research in the future on this genus.

-Haploops; Ampeliscidae; systematic; ecology; biodiversity.
+KEY WORDS Haploops; Ampeliscidae; systematic; ecology; biodiversity.

-Received 30.04.2017; accepted 31.05.2017; printed 30.06.2017 Proceedings of the 17th International Colloquium on Amphipoda (17th ICA), September 4th-7th 2017, Trapani (Italy)
+Proceedings of the 17th International Colloquium on Amphipoda (17th ICA), September 4th-7th 2017, Trapani (Italy)